Tim Weatherald

-Tim Weatherald (born 31 July 1977) is a former Australian rules footballer with the Norwood Football Club and the Sturt Football Club of the SANFL.
+Tim Weatherald (born 31 July 1977) is a former Australian rules footballer with Norwood and Sturt in the South Australian National Football League (SANFL).
 He played 253 games with the Sturt Football Club, but left in 2008 to join the Redlegs.
 He won the 2002 Magarey Medal, jointly with his Sturt teammate Jade Sheedy, and that same year won the club's best and fairest and was a member of Sturt's 2002 premiership team.

-He was part of the team celebrations that were cruelly cut short by the Bali bombing and wrote a book about his experiences.
+Weatherald was part of the team celebrations that were cruelly cut short by the Bali bombing and wrote a book about his experiences.

-After 13 years with the Double Blues in 2008, he shifted to the Norwood Football Club.
+After 13 years with Sturt, in 2008 Weatherald moved to Norwood, where he played until his retirement in 2010.